A flood is an overwhelming experience. But taking quick action will put policyholders back in control of their home and

 - Description of Loss

-- Your contact information including temporary address for you if you are not able to stay in your home
+- Contact information including temporary address for the policyholder if they are not able to stay in their home

-- Phone number where you can be reached during the evening
+- Phone number where the policyholder can be reached during the evening

 - The policyholder email address

 An adjuster will be assigned within 48 hours.
 In cases of widespread flooding it may take longer.
 While you are waiting to be contacted by an adjuster begin step two.